BiancaMass/Automated_PCA_MDIBL/README.md

 2. Save your data (estimated count matrices and design files) in the data folder, together with the JSON input file (found in the /data folder of this GitHub repository).
 Note: there are specific formatting requirements for the design and count matrices files, as specified in the *Input files* section.

-3. Save and close the bash file.
+3. Save the scripts from in the scripts folder (scripts are in the /scripts folder of this GitHub repository).

 4. Open your JSON input file (stored in parent_folder/data).
 Change the following variables to fit your file paths and desired parameters:
   -  "infile1": full path to your design file. e.g. "/home/user/projects/pipeline/data/exp_design.txt"